 As an avid hiker, I love the sheer amount of peaks, waterfalls, and rivers that Southern California has to offer.
 While many of the easier ones are crowded and not taken care of, Mt Baldy is a hike that provides a surreal experience and is a lot more accessible than you think.
 The start of the Mt Baldy trail is about 15 minutes off the freeway in the small Mt Baldy Village.
 A little background on the mountain is as follows.

 “Mount San Antonio, also known as Mt Baldy, at 10,068 ft (3,069 m), is the highest peak in the San Gabriel Mountains, and the highest point in Los Angeles County.
 The peak, which marks a boundary between San Bernardino County and Los Angeles County, is called Baldy because of the absence of trees around the summit.
-The Tongva tribe call the mountain Yoát or Joat, which means snow, and the Mohave call it Avii Kwatiinyam.”
+The Tongva tribe calls the mountain Yoát or Joat, which means snow, and the Mohave call it Avii Kwatiinyam.”

 Now the hike from the lift to the summit is still a difficult one if you don’t hike very much.
 It is about 6.5 miles and 2,300 feet of elevation gain.
 Taking the lift cuts off 4 miles from your trek and 1,300 feet of elevation, making it a much more manageable climb for most people.

-From there you hit a traverse, where you have to hug the side of a hill as you walk across it, and it can be a little uneasy for those afraid of heights because there is nothing to break a fall.
+From there, you hit a traverse, where you have to hug the side of a hill as you walk across it, and it can be a little uneasy for those afraid of heights because there is nothing to break a fall.
 It is not a big deal during the summer, but in the winter it is a lot scarier.

 The hike then bends around to weave through a forest before dumping you out at a broad plateau that has only a small amount of plant life and a view of the summit in the distance.
-From here on out is where you gain most of the elevation during the last push.
+From here on is where you gain most of the elevation during the last push.

 Make sure you plan for some time up here as the views are breathtaking, and you want to be able to take them all in.
 You can see San Gorgonio one way and Catalina Island the other (on a clear day).